doublesecretagency/craft-googlemaps/docs/dynamic-maps/README.md

 # Dynamic Maps

 We've designed this plugin to be a universally helpful tool, regardless of which programming language you are working with.

-The [API](/dynamic-maps/api/) provides a harmonious way to manipulate your maps across languages.
+ - The [Universal API](/dynamic-maps/universal-api/) provides a harmonious way to manipulate your maps across languages.
+ - [Chaining](/dynamic-maps/chaining/) allows you to quickly customize maps in the most flexible possible way.

 ## Creating a Map in Twig